 Attend an Introduction Meeting for New Volunteers.
 Click here to find out when the next one is offered.

 - Complete an Orientation Training (register after attending an Introduction Meeting)

-- Take our Stranding Workshop Series (internal training class held 4 times each year)
+- Take our Rescue and Response Workshop Series (internal training class held 4 times each year)

 - Commit one to five days each month to be on call 24 hours for a marine mammal rescue